jessicaanne0982/Module11_Project_React_Ecommerce_App/README.md

 ## Usage

-![Screenshot of the Home Page](src/assets/home-page.png) The Home Page greets the user
+![Screenshot of the Home Page](src/assets/home-page.png) The Home Page greets the user with a simple, clean look.

 ![Screenshot of Customer Page](src/assets/customer-page.png) The Customer page offers the user a view of all the customers' names as well as their email and phone and allows the user to either 'Edit' or 'Delete' the customer.